-INVESTMENT ADVISOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2021
+INVESTMENT ADVISOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2022

-We are pleased to present the Investment Advisor's Report for Hollyport Secondary Opportunities V Unit Trust (the "Unit Trust") and Hollyport Secondary Opportunities V LP (the "Limited Partnership") (together "the Fund"), covering the year to 31 December 2021.
+We are pleased to present the Investment Advisor's Report for Hollyport Secondary Opportunities V Unit Trust (the "Unit Trust") and Hollyport Secondary Opportunities V LP (the "Partnership") (together "the Fund"), covering the year ended 31 December 2022.

-The Fund held a first close on 31 July 2015, and a final close on 16 November 2015 at £187.5m.
-The Fund structure comprises a Unit Trust and a Limited Partnership which hold a pro-rata share of the underlying Fund assets.
-The Unit Trust and the Limited Partnership have both called 70% of total commitments and the Fund has now returned 114.5% of investors called capital.
+The Fund held a first close on 31 July 2015, and a final close on 16 November 2015 at GBP 187.5 million.
+The Fund structure comprises a Unit Trust and a Partnership which hold a pro-rata share of the underlying Fund assets.
+The Unit Trust and the Partnership have both called 70% of total commitments and the Fund has now returned 123% of investors called capital.
 We do not envisage making any further capital calls from investors.

-The Fund completed its investment programme in Q3 2017.
-In total, the Fund completed twenty-seven acquisitions and the assets are primarily US focused with additional exposure to Europe and Asia Pacific.
+The Fund completed its investment programme in the third quarter of 2017.
+In total, the Fund completed twenty-seven acquisitions and the assets are primarily United States focused with additional exposure to Europe and Asia Pacific.
 As such, the Fund holds a diverse spread of assets with the portfolio split between Buyout, Growth and Venture.